 When can I start listening to my baby's heartbeat?

 During week 6 of pregnancy the baby’s heart and circulatory system will start forming.
-The earlier along you are, the harder it will be to hear the baby’s heartbeat with a Doppler.
-Most women report hearing the heartbeat between weeks 9 and 14, depending on the position of the baby in the womb.
+The earlier along you are, the harder it will be to hear the baby’s heartbeat.
+Most women report hearing the heartbeat between weeks 12 and 14, depending on the position of the baby in the womb.

 It’s important to note that every woman’s body is different and babies shift frequently during pregnancy, these factors may affect when you hear the heartbeat.

-Please note: Patience is very important when it comes to using a heartbeat monitor, if results cannot be found within several minutes of trying, please try again a little bit later.
+Please note: Patience is very important when it comes to listening to the heartbeat, if results cannot be found within several minutes of trying, please try again a little bit later.

 What do I need to get started?

 Plug the probe into the bottom of the device.
-Insert AA batteries into the back compartment of the Neeva Fetal Doppler.
+Insert AA batteries into the back compartment of the Neeva Baby.
 Press the middle power button to turn on the LCD Display.
 Make sure you have your Aquasonic Clear Gel nearby and some tissue for cleanup later.

 What steps should I take once I have my device in hand?